open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. Client displays Recipient a notification.
 2. Use case ends.

 4a.
-Recipient record not found in the container.
+Recipient record not found in the Container.

 1. Client displays Recipient a notification.
 2. Use case ends.

 5a.
 Recipient record does not contain a reference to a CDOC2 Capsule Server.

-1. Client finds a container capsule from the Recipient record.
+1. Client finds a Container capsule from the Recipient record.
 2. Use case continues from step 9.

 6a.
 PIN 1 code is required: